sparklingrobots/nano2017/second_draft/meta/Plot.md

 They follow!
 Perhaps they take refuge in the old hotel, or perhaps they simply end up there via hijinks.

+She has to go to their broadcast center and sing the curative song before they can release their weaponry.

 10. hero returns home with treasure, reintegrates into ordinary world, but now as changed person, thanks to their ordeal and experiences on the journey

 After escaping, Lo and co. finally unleash the song, fighting off the bads.
 Not only is Lo changed, but the whole world is undone--and time for a new beginning.

+When they finally get to the spring, with the tree, to try to save it--it has exploded into many pieces, many green branches on the ground.
+Lo is distraught, but Finelle knows that the willow will recover.
+It can be planted anywhere and it will come back.

 # SNOWFLAKE METHOD